Magnetic Resonance Imaging of the Breast

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 However, this policy considers specific applications of a FDA-approved device as investigational.
 Alternatively, FDA-approved devices may be assessed on the basis of their medical necessity.

 This policy was originally created in 2000 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period January 2012 through February 2013.
+The most recent literature review was performed through March 13, 2014.
 Following is a summary of the literature to date:

-- For average-risk women, the benefits of increased detection probably do not outweigh the harms.
-Because the prevalence of breast cancer is extremely low in average-risk young women, screening with a test such as MRI that has inferior specificity would result in lower positive-predictive values and many more false-positive results.
-Compared to mammography, there would be greater numbers of workups, biopsies, anxiety, and morbidity if MRI screening were to be applied to young, average-risk women.
+- For average-risk women, benefits of increased detection probably do not outweigh harms.
+Because the prevalence of breast cancer is extremely low in average-risk young women, screening with a test such as MRI that has inferior specificity would result in a lower positive predictive value (PPV) and many more false-positive results.
+Compared with mammography, there would be greater numbers of workups and biopsies with increased anxiety and morbidity if MRI screening were to be applied to young, average-risk women.

-- Summary: In the average-risk population or among women with breast characteristics limiting the sensitivity of mammography, the incremental effects of adjunctive MRI screening remain uncertain.
-There is a potential for harm in this patient population given the low overall prevalence of breast cancer and the larger numbers of false-positive results that may result in unnecessary biopsies.
+- Section Summary: In the average-risk population or among women with breast characteristics limiting the sensitivity of mammography, the incremental effects of adjunctive MRI screening remain uncertain.
+There is a potential for harm in this patient population given the low overall prevalence of breast cancer and the larger numbers of false-positive results that may increase unnecessary biopsies.

 Other Detection Uses

-- Summary: The use of positive MRI findings to guide BCT instead of presumptive mastectomy appears to offer the substantial benefit of breast conservation for those patients in whom the MRI scan detects the primary tumor.
+- Section Summary: The use of MRI to guide breast-conserving surgery (BCS) rather than presumptive mastectomy appears to offer the substantial benefit of breast conservation for those patients in whom MRI detects the primary tumor.

-- Summary: While the long-term outcome of these findings of cancer in the contralateral breast is not fully known, important changes in management will occur as a result of these findings, which should lead to improved outcomes.
-That is, in addition to the presumed benefits of early detection of these tumors, simultaneous treatment of synchronous cancers can occur rather than multiple treatments on separate occasions.
+- Section Summary: Although long-term outcomes of these contralateral breast cancers are not fully known, important changes in management will occur as a result of these findings, which should lead to improved outcomes.
+That is, in addition to the presumed benefits of early detection, simultaneous treatment of synchronous cancers can occur rather than multiple treatments on separate occasions.

 - Well-designed prospective confirmatory studies would be necessary to permit conclusions regarding the effect this adjunctive use of breast MRI has on health outcomes.